 Start-MigrationBatch PublicFolderMigration

-Now, we need to stop people who are using the existing on premise public folders from being able to access them.
-To do this open Exchange Shell on any of your Exchange servers
+Now, we need to stop people using the existing on-premises public folders from being able to access them.
+To do this, open Exchange Shell on any of your Exchange servers

 Set-OrganizationConfig -PublicFolderMailboxesLockedForNewConnections $true

-This can take up to 2 hours to replicate around and take effect for all users.
+It can take up to 2 hours to replicate and take effect for all users.

 Connect to Exchange Online PowerShell and run this command